Bradbury & Co. Singer

 In 1875 the firms Trade Mark included the phrase "all other sewing machines eclipsed", by 1878 this had changed to "eclipsing all others".
 The firm had also moved to the Oldham Sewing Machine Works, Cromwell Street, Oldham by that date.
 In 1879 the firm was awarded a medal for its sewing machines by the Oldham Agricultural Society.

-On 4th January 1882 the firm completed its move to Rochdale Road, Oldham but the partnership dissolved in February 1889 by which date the Company had produced approximately 40,000 sewing machines of various types.
+On 4th January 1882 the firm completed its move to Rochdale Road, Oldham but the partnership dissolved in November 1887.
+Fred and Tom Rothwell continued the business until the summer of 1890 by which date the firm had produced approximately 40,000 sewing machines of various types.

 As well as sewing machines the Eclipse Machine Company also produced phonograph parts, bell punches and knitting machines.